5 Hidden CBU Mailboxes Features

 - Heavy duty cam locks

-- Professional installation now available
+- Professional installation is now available

 1. Sloped CBU Mailbox Roof

 At first glance, CBU mailboxes may appear to have a flat roof.
-Yet, unlike its predecessor, the roof of the new USPS approved CBU mailbox (regardless of the specific model) has been engineered with a slight slope.
+Yet, unlike its predecessor, the roof of the new USPS-approved CBU mailbox (regardless of the specific model) has been engineered with a slight slope.
 This allows rainwater to sheet off the rear of the CBU mailbox roof surface.
 The mailbox design engineers also added a clever drip edge to the front of the CBU mailbox roof.
 The drip edge helps to protect the tenant mail slots from possible dripping rainwater.
 In fact, the combination of a rear-sloping roof and a front drip-edge helps to prevent rainwater from dripping when the tenant or mail carrier opens the mailbox doors.

-2. High Security Cluster Mailboxes
+2. High-Security Cluster Mailboxes